-It is park of an entire park with picnic areas, a covered pavilion, and many scenic outlooks.
+It is part of an entire park with picnic areas, a covered pavilion, and many scenic outlooks.

 Add in: Talking to the animals

 Expand into the animal kingdom with a visit to the Adirondack Wildlife Refuge.
-Eagles, owls, and hawks share visiting areas with wolves and foxes.
 Meet them as close as safety allows as each has their own space.

 This fifty acre wildlife refuge has hiking paths, too.